 Specific substances references

-1. Johnston LD, Miech RA, O’Malley PM, et al: Monitoring the Future national survey results on drug use 1975-2019: 2019 Overview, key findings on adolescent drug use.
-Ann Arbor, Institute for Social Research, University of Michigan, 2020.
+1. 1.
+Johnston LD, Miech RA, O’Malley PM, et al: Monitoring the Future National Survey Results on Drug Use 1975-2021: 2021 Overview, Key Findings on Adolescent Drug Use.
+Ann Arbor, Institute for Social Research, University of Michigan, 2022.

 Screening adolescents for substance use

-Clinicians should screen for use of tobacco, alcohol, and other drugs at every health maintenance visit and also should advise both adolescents and parents about safely using and monitoring over-the-counter and prescription drugs.
-Universal substance use screening can normalize discussions about substance use, reinforce healthy behaviors and choices, identify adolescents at risk of problematic substance use, guide interventions, and identify adolescents in need of referral for treatment of a substance use disorder.
+Screening for use of tobacco, alcohol, and other drugs is a standard part of health maintenance.
+Adolescents and their parents can benefit from advice about safely using and monitoring over-the-counter and prescription drugs.
+Universal substance use screening can normalize discussions about substance use, reinforce healthy behaviors and choices, identify adolescents at risk of problematic substance use or of a substance use disorder, guide interventions, and identify adolescents in need of referral for treatment.

 There are a number of different validated screening tools.
 The National Institute on Drug Abuse (NIDA) has two such electronic screening tools available for use with patients ages 12 to 17, the Brief Screener for Tobacco, Alcohol, and other Drugs (BSTAD) tool and the Screening to Brief Intervention (S2BI) tool.
 Each screening tool may be either self-administered by the patient or administered by a health care professional.
-Self-administration is recommended when possible because rates of disclosure are higher compared to verbal interview administration.
-The tools begin with questions about frequency of use of tobacco, alcohol, and marijuana in the past year.
+Self-administration is recommended because it is preferred by adolescents.
+The tools begin with questions about frequency of use of tobacco, alcohol, and cannabis in the past year.
 A positive answer prompts questions about additional types of substance use.
 The tools triage adolescents into one of three risk categories for a substance use disorder: no reported use, lower risk, and higher risk.
 Based on the results, the tools offer an action plan based on guidance derived from expert consensus.
 Although times may vary based on method of administration and number of follow-up questions, these tools can typically be completed in under 2 minutes.

 Alcohol screening

 For more specific and comprehensive alcohol screening, the National Institute on Alcohol Abuse and Alcoholism (NIAAA) has developed a guide that suggests beginning with two screening questions.
-The questions and interpretation of answers vary by age (see table NIAAA Alcohol Screening Questions for Children and Adolescents NIAAA Alcohol Screening Questions for Children and Adolescents ).
+The questions and interpretation of answers vary by age (see table NIAAA Alcohol Screening Questions for Children and Adolescents).

 For moderate- and highest-risk patients, ask about